MindWarmth/naughty-scrabble/README.md

 ## Game mechanics

-Naughty Board is multiplayer board game will erotical elements.
+Naughty Board is multiplayer board game with erotical elements.

 The game board consists of 100 cells (10x10).